Skip to content

 The 24-hour registration rule

-This is the requirement most independent travellers miss.
-Every foreigner must be registered with the local tourist office or police within 24 hours of arrival.
+This is the requirement independent travellers miss most often.
+Every foreigner must register with the local tourist office or police within 24 hours of arrival.
 The UK government states it directly: “All visitors to Montenegro must register with the local tourism office or police within 24 hours of arrival.”

 • Hotels and most holiday lets do it for you.
-“If you’re staying in a hotel or in some holiday lets, the staff or the owner is obliged to register you,” the UK advice notes.
-The small tourist tax on your bill is part of the same process.
-You usually do not need to lift a finger.
+Staff or the owner is obliged to register you; the small tourist tax on your bill is part of the same process.
+You usually don’t need to lift a finger.

-• In private accommodation, it is on you.
-If you are staying with friends, in an unregistered rental or moving around, “make sure you complete the registration yourself” - in practice, going to the local tourist organisation or police to register and pay the tourist tax.
+• In private or informal accommodation, it is on you.
+Staying with friends, in an unregistered rental, or hopping between places means you complete registration yourself at the local tourist organisation or police and pay the tourist tax.
 The US State Department adds that if you stay in more than one place, you must register in each municipality where you spend more than 24 hours.

-Why it matters: failing to register is not a formality.
-UK guidance warns that “if you do not register you may be fined, detained or face a court appearance,” and the US State Department lists possible “fine, incarceration, deportation, and/or difficulties departing Montenegro.”
-Keep the registration slip (often called the white card) until you leave; it can be checked on departure.
-If you book hotels or registered apartments, this all happens quietly in the background - the risk sits with informal stays.
+Why it matters: UK guidance warns that failing to register can mean a fine, detention or a court appearance; US advice lists fine, incarceration, deportation and/or difficulties departing.
+Keep the registration slip (often called the white card) until you leave - it can be checked on exit.
+Book registered hotels or apartments and this stays quiet in the background; the risk sits with informal stays.

 View over Podgorica, the capital of Montenegro, where many travellers arrive and register on entry